copernicus-mogley/zkav.club/workshops/README.md

 A good workshop includes real back-and-forth, shared exploration, and useful outcomes such as skills, artifacts, or clear next steps.

-Workshops can be technical or non-technical, beginner-friendly or advanced, in any language.
+Workshops can be technical or non-technical, beginner-friendly or advanced, and in any language.

 ## Why facilitate

 Facilitating a workshop is a way to share practical knowledge, improve your teaching, and meet collaborators.
-Facilitators also receive a Zcash payment.
+Facilitators receive a Zcash payment.

 ## What kinds of workshops fit

 We’re intentionally broad.
 Bring your craft.
 Almost anything useful fits.

+Workshops can cover many kinds of work: technical topics like tooling or node operation, media production such as recording and livestreaming, community skills like facilitation or governance, or creative experiments and build-with-me sessions.

 If it helps people do something real, it probably fits.

-Workshops can cover many kinds of work: technical topics like tooling or node operation, media production such as recording and livestreaming, community skills like facilitation or governance, or creative experiments and build-with-me sessions.

 ---

 ## How it works

 1. You propose an idea.
-Explain what you will teach or explore and what people will walk away with
+Explain what you will teach or explore and what people will walk away with.

    Proposal form → [https://tally.so/r/A7B0MD](https://tally.so/r/A7B0MD)

 2. We review the idea and shape it together.
-We tighten the scope, clarify outcomes, and design the session for participation
+We tighten the scope, clarify outcomes, and design the session for participation.

-3. We schedule and promote it so people can show up
+3. We schedule and promote it so people can show up.

-4. We do a quick test session together to check audio, video, and screen sharing
+4. We do a quick test session together to check audio, video, and screen sharing.

 5. You host it live where your people already are, such as a call, livestream, or community space.
-Participation matters: questions, exercises, and discussion
+Participation matters: questions, exercises, and discussion.

-6. The session should be recorded so the knowledge stays useful after the session
+6. The session should be recorded so the knowledge stays useful after the session.

 Workshops must be recorded for facilitator payment.
 If a session cannot be recorded, it does not run as a Zk Av Club Workshop.
 Recording may be done by the facilitator or with help from the club when possible.